-Asset values are forecast to increase as additional assets are added to the asset stock from construction and acquisition by Council and from assets constructed by land developers and others and donated to Council.
+Asset values are forecast to increase as additional assets are added to the asset stock from construction and acquisition by Council.
 Figure 9 shows the projected replacement cost asset values over the planning period in real values.

 FIGURE 9: PROJECTED ASSET VALUES